supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 - Referencing attribute is the foreign key.

 - Foreign key can be of multiple attributes.
-- When foreign can refers to multiple attributes, then the same tuple of data must be present in the referenced table (parent table).
+- When foreign can refers to multiple attributes, then the set of attributes of the same type must be present in the referenced table (parent table).
-- The order of specification of the attributes in multi-attributes foreign key is important.
+- The order of specification of the attributes in multi-attribute foreign key is important.

 > [!example]
 > ![[Standard Integrity Constraints in Relational Model-20240705171506705.webp]]

+When the foreign key is of multi-attribute, then the same tuple of data in the referencing table must be present in the referenced table.

 > [!example]
 > ![[Standard Integrity Constraints in Relational Model-20240705153754819.webp|Violation of Referential Integrity Constraint]]